Terry Jones: Directorial work

 Three of the films which Jones directed—The Meaning of Life, Monty Python's Life of Brian and Personal Services—were banned in Ireland.

 Jones directed the 2015 comedy film Absolutely Anything, about a disillusioned schoolteacher who is given the chance to do anything he wishes by a group of aliens watching from space.
 The film features Simon Pegg, Kate Beckinsale, Robin Williams and the voices of the five remaining members of Monty Python.
 It was filmed in London during a six-week shoot.

 In 2016, Jones directed Jeepers Creepers, a West End play about the life of comic Marty Feldman.
-It would be Jones' last directing work before his death.
+It was his last directing work before his death.

 Writer and brewer

 Jones wrote many books and screenplays, including comic works and more serious writing on medieval history.

-A member of the Campaign for Real Ale, Jones also had interest in real ale and in 1977 co-founded the Penrhos Brewery, a microbrewery at Penrhos Court at Penrhos, Herefordshire, which ran until 1983.
+He also had an interest in real ale, and was a member of the Campaign for Real Ale.
+In 1977 he co-founded the Penrhos Brewery, a microbrewery at Penrhos Court at Penrhos, Herefordshire, which ran until 1983.
+The former brewery has now become a pub called The Python's Arms.

 Comedy

 Jones co-wrote Ripping Yarns with Palin.
-They also wrote a play, Underwood's Finest Hour, about an obstetrician distracted during a birth by the radio broadcast of a Test match, which played at the Lyric Theatre, Hammersmith, in 1981.
+They also wrote a play, Underwood's Finest Hour, which was staged at the Lyric Theatre, Hammersmith in 1981, about an obstetrician distracted during a birth by the radio broadcast of a Test match.
 Jones also wrote numerous works for children, including Fantastic Stories, The Beast with a Thousand Teeth and a collection of comic verse called The Curse of the Vampire's Socks.

 Jones was the co-creator (with Gavin Scott) of the animated TV series Blazing Dragons (1996–1998), which parodied the Arthurian legends and Middle Ages periods.
 Reversing a common story convention, the series' protagonists are anthropomorphic dragons beset by evil humans.